CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-12/setting-up-pg/30-pg_hba-conf.md

 The file is always evaluated from the top down and as soon as a match is found, further evaluation is halted.
 So be careful with the ordering of entries to ensure the proper rules are evaluated in the desired order.

 It is recommended to avoid the "trust" authentication method whenever possible since this allows unfettered access for the users that match.
 It is recommended to always at least require password authentication (`scram-sha-256`, `md5`).
-If passwordless logins are desired, it is recommended to use a `.pgpass` file to securely keep user credentials available on the database - https://www.postgresql.org/docs/current/libpq-pgpass.html
+To prevent having to manually enter in passwords, it is recommended to use a `.pgpass` file to securely keep user credentials available on the database - https://www.postgresql.org/docs/current/libpq-pgpass.html

 The example system in this scenario enables peer authentication by default.
 This means that any system user that has a matching database role can log in without requiring a password.
 Since the cluster was created by the `postgres` system user, a `postgres` role exists in the database.
 You can see the existing roles via `psql` by using the `\du` command
 ```